VivekTRamamoorthy/MatlabJS/README.md

 # [MatlabJS](https://VivekTRamamoorthy.github.io/MatlabJS)
-## A  Javascript library for MATLAB users
+### A lightweight JavaScript library for MATLAB/Octave users

-This lightweight library gives you all the essential array and matrix functions written in JavaScript for easing your scientific computing projects or code conversion from Matlab or Octave.
+This library gives you some essential array and matrix functions written in JavaScript for easing your scientific computing projects or code conversion from Matlab or Octave to JavaScript.

 ## Documentation
 To see how it works, go to [https://VivekTRamamoorthy.github.io/MatlabJS](https://VivekTRamamoorthy.github.io/MatlabJS).
 The library is loaded on the webpage and you may start testing it in the console.
+The website also contains a cheatsheet.

-## Examples
+### Examples

 ```javascript
     tic()